httpwg/http2-spec/README.md

   gh-pages branch.
 * You'll need xml2rfc, Java and Saxon-HE available.
 You can override the default locations in the environment.
-* Making the txt and html for the latest draft is done with "make".
+* Making the txt and html for the latest drafts is done with "make".

 On a Mac with [Homebrew](http://mxcl.github.io/homebrew/), "saxon-b" is the right package.